-Health and Energy gross beta concentrations in biweekly air samples are in fair agreement.
+Health and Energy gross beta concentrations in biweekly air samples are good to fair agreement depending on the location.
 The data are similar and follow the same temporal trend, but the concentrations reported by Energy are systematically greater than those reported by Health.
 This discrepancy is seen throughout historical data.

-Historically, Health and Energy tritium (H-3) concentrations in monthly air samples are in poor agreement.
+Health and Energy tritium (H-3) concentrations in monthly air samples are in good agreement, an improvement from fair agreement reported in 2018.
+Detection limits differ between Health and Energy.
+Most of the results for Energy were below their detection limit of 5pCi/m3 while Health's detection limit, is set at 1pCi/m3.
 Significant differences between the Health and Energy concentrations occur, and Energy often reports concentrations higher than those reported by Health.
 This discrepancy is seen throughout historical data.

 As a result of the historically poor agreement for H-3 in air samples, Health conducted a review of their analysis method for tritium in air samples.
 Based on the findings, in 2004, Health's laboratory added a second distillation step to assure all of the tritium captured in the collection process is measured.
 Between 2014 and 2016, Health undertook a project to validate the H-3 collection as well as the measurement method.
-This included contracting with a vendor to provide samples with certified concentration of tritium for a qualitative validation of the WASHINGTON STATE DEPARTMENT OF HEALTH analysis protocol.
+This included contracting with a vendor to provide samples with certified concentration of tritium for a qualitative validation of the analysis protocol.
 The project showed Health's method yields results that are accurate within the range of its measurement uncertainty.
-During this work it was noted that Energy uses a split sampling path on at least some stack monitors in which both water vapor and organically-bound tritium are captured, whereas Health's samplers collect only water vapor.
+During this work it was noted that Energy uses a split sampling path on at least some stack monitors in which both water vapor and organically bound tritium are captured, whereas Health's samplers collect only water vapor.
 The 2017 split H-3 data in air are in much better agreement than historical data and is categorized for this reporting period as good.

-Health and Energy Pu-238 concentrations in semiannual composite air samples are in good agreement while the Pu-239/240 concentrations are in poor agreement.
+Health and Energy Pu-238 and Pu-239/240 concentrations in semiannual composite air samples are in good agreement with the exception of one composite sample collected from 100K Area.
+Health reported a positive concentration for both Pu-238 and Pu-239/240 while Energy did not.
+In addition, plutonium is not typically detected in air samples from the 100 Area.
 Historically, when concentrations are below or only slightly above the detection limit, the Health and Energy data are in good agreement.
 However, in cases where the concentration is above the detection limit, Health often reports higher concentrations, up to four times greater than those reported by Energy.

-Health bases analyses of plutonium and americium on national standards body-traceable standards for radiochemical yield determination.
+Health bases analyses of plutonium and americium on reference materials certified to specific values by the National Institute of Standards and Technology.
 These standards follow the sample through all chemistry and measurement steps to assure the accuracy of the measured value.
 This process is tested with each set of samples by running a quality control sample that mimics the sample matrix.
 Historical performance on proficiency test samples for these analytes in air filters has been very good, although the tendency has been for a slightly high-bias.
 Taken together, these facts tend to give high confidence in the accuracy of the results reported by Health on these analytes in air filters and air filter composites.